ffuhu/Muon-study/README.md

-# Muon-study
+# Muon study

-Study of the convergence of Muon optimizer
+This repository contains the preliminary results of the study for Muon convergence.